Sidi Kacem: History

-During the French period the city was called Petitjean, in reference to a French captain who was killed in May 1911 during the "pacification" of Morocco.
-Oil drilling exploration commenced in the vicinity of Sidi Kacem by the French in 1934; production of crude oil began locally in 1939.
+During the French period, the city was called Petitjean, in reference to a French captain who was killed in May 1911 during the "pacification" of Morocco.
+The French started oil drilling exploration in the vicinity of Sidi Kacem in 1934; production of crude oil began locally in 1939.

 Slightly to the south of Sidi Kacem lies Volubilis, which was in antiquity an important Roman town near the westernmost border of the Roman Empire.
 It was built on the site of a previous Mauretanian settlement from the third century BC, if not earlier.

 Weather

 Summers are hot to very hot, highs clock between 32 and 36 °C. Winters in the other hand are comparatively chilly, especially at night, and lows usually go beyond the freezing point.
 During the winter it rains with an average precipitation of 350 and 600 mm.
 It does not snow in Sidi Kacem.

 Education

 There are no universities in Sidi Kacem, and the only higher education available is in the Prince Moulay Abdellah Technical High School, where students can get a Higher Diploma in Electrical studies.
 Most residents of the city who seek higher education travel to Kenitra, where they can attend Ibn Tofail University, or other larger cities.